 Stone Lace Vineyards in Croatia – Authentic Dalmatia

-Stone walls that interwrite steep Bucavac hill, spreading all the way down to the crystal clear, deep blue Adriatic Sea, create an illusion of “stone lace” wrapped around vines.
-These breathtaking vineyards are actually "work of art" as well as the symbol of hard human labor.
+Stone walls that interwritethe steep Bucavac hill, spreading all the way down to the crystal clear, deep blue Adriatic Sea, create an illusion of “stone lace” wrapped around vines.
+These breath-taking vineyards are actually “work of art” as well as the symbol of hard human labour.

 Bucavac is an amazing site done only by the hard-working human hand.
 Only Babić, also named as the “little black giant from Primošten”, can successfully grow here.
 Everything is handmade, from the stone walls to the vineyard management and harvesting the grapes.
 Severe conditions, steepness and extreme summer temperatures mean that working in these vineyards literally means blood, sweat, and tears.

 Yields here are the first indicator of the premium quality of the grapes picked on Bucavac, often going below 1 kilogram per vine.
 The most expensive Babić grapes are picked in the region, often being twice as expensive as Babić from other locations in Primošten and/or Rogoznica.
 When you step on this land, you immediately know why.
 Not only that the wine growers are fighting these extreme conditions, so does the vine in a desire to survive.
 The roots have to go deep into the karst and limestone soil to extract nutrients and water, that are here in scarce amount.